 This objective is satisfied by a single Core Social Science course approved by the Core Board.
 Where appropriate, majors are encouraged to develop this objective within their courses, and if possible to integrate this objective into the Core Capstone course.

 Courses satisfying this objective will also develop Core Objectives 1 or 2 and Core Objective 3.
 That is, a Core Social Science course should also help students improve their writing or quantitative skills and develop their critical thinking skills.

-Courses satisfying CO6 examine human behavior or societies and introduce students to systematic methods of inquiry for understanding individuals and communities.
-They may focus on topics such as political and economic systems, laws, ideologies, religious beliefs, customs, social structures, or personal experiences that influence ideas, actions, and decisions.
+The objective of CO6 is to ensure that students learn how to systematically analyze human social conditions using the scientific method.
+Courses satisfying CO6 examine human and social behavior and introduce students to systematic methods of inquiry for understanding the interaction of individuals with their groups, communities, and societies.
+They may include topics such as political and economic systems, laws, ideologies, religious beliefs, customs, social structures, or personal experiences that influence ideas, actions, and decisions.
 Information may be collected and analyzed through empirical or qualitative research methods as appropriate to the discipline.